 How to Grow Nasturtium From Seed to Flower

-Nasturtium is an amazing plant to include in your garden.
-It is a vigorous grower, easy to maintain, looks beautiful and is completely edible!
-In this article you will learning everything you need to successfully grow nasturtium, including ways to eat it.
+Nasturtium is an amazing plant to include in your garden and I recommend every gardener include it in theirs.
+It’s a vigorous grower, easy to maintain, looks beautiful and is completely edible!
+In this article you’ll learning everything you need to successfully grow nasturtium, including ways to eat it.

 A Quick Summary

 Nasturtium is often grown as a trap crop, meant to distract pests from other plants.
 In our experience, nasturtium has never trapped a thing!
 But that doesn’t make it not worth growing.
-Nasturtium can handle cool weather, making it an early plant to start, it’s entirely edible, and comes in multiple colours
+Nasturtium can handle cool weather, making it an early plant to start, it’s entirely edible, and the varieties are so diverse there’s something for everyone.

 Disclaimer: Our website is reader-supported.
 Some links may lead to affiliate websites that help support the work we do.

 A few years back, nasturtium was just gaining popularity.
-At the time there were not many varieties available on the market, however, slowly more varieties have been coming out, and we are so here for it!
-The most common variety is the yellow and orange Jewel mix, but new options have come out like variegated varieties such as Tip Top Alaska, dark leaf varieties like Baby Rose, and dark blooms such as Black Velvet.
+At the time there weren’t many varieties available on the market, however, slowly more varieties have been coming out and we are so here for it!
+The most common variety is the yellow and orange Jewel mix, but new options have come out like variegated leaf varieties such as Tip Top Alaska, dark leaf varieties like Baby Rose, and variegated blooms such as Bloody Mary.
+Varieties such as the Jewel Mix can be grown cascading out of your garden, or even up a trellis.
+While other versions like Baby Rose are more compact and grow bushy.
+Choosing your variety will depend on how you want to grow it, along with the colour selection.

 How to Plant Nasturtium Seeds

 Nasturtium can handle cool temperatures around the 0°C mark which means you can plant seeds earlier in the spring.
-If the daytime temperatures are around 10°C, you can direct sow seeds.
+If the daytime temperatures are around 10°C, you can direct sow seeds because they are quite hardy.
+We have sown seeds in the garden, and experienced two hard frosts where nights dropped to -10°C and the seeds still germinated once the temperatures rose back up.
+So don’t let some cold weather scare you from planting.

 The easiest way to grow nasturtiums is to direct sow the seeds directly in the garden.
 This saves space in your house and allows the rain to maintain your plants for you.
 However, if you wish to start them indoors, they can be started 2-3 weeks before your last frost.